A forward-backward SDE from the 2D nonlinear stochastic heat equation: The time discretization and the approximating functions

 For the discrete time Markov chain to be constructed, the starting point in time will be given by $M_{1}(\eps,T)$, and the ending point will be given by $M_{2}(\eps)$.
 We note for future use that

 Note that by the assumption of $\delta_\eps>\gamma_\eps$ and $\eps^{\gamma_\eps}<1$, we have

 Thus we can write

-To approximate $u_{\eps,a}(T,X)$, we will turn off the noise in $I_{1}$, which are those ``quiet'' intervals.
+To approximate $u_{\eps,a}(T,X)$, we will turn off the noise in $I_{1}$, which consists of the ``quiet'' intervals.
 For each $m$, we first solve the deterministic heat equation in the interval $[t_m,t_m']$.
 Then we replace the solution at $(t_m',\cdot)$ by its value at $(t_m',X)$.
 In the next ``noisy'' interval $[t_m',t_{m+1}]$, we solve the stochastic heat equation with the corresponding ``constant'' initial data.
 The error incurred in those ``quiet'' intervals will be quantified by \propref{exciseoneinterval}, and is negligible as $\eps\to0$ by the assumption $\gamma_\eps\ll \delta_\eps^2$.
 The error incurred by modifying the initial data for those ``noisy'' intervals will be quantified by \propref{replacebyconstant}, and goes to zero by the assumption of $\delta_{\eps}^{-1}\eps^{\frac{1}{2}\gamma_{\eps}}\ll1$.
+The role of $\zeta_\eps$ is in \eqref{M2def} to provide a small amount of extra separation between the final $t_m$ and the time $T$, which will be needed for the last step of the approximation; see the proof of \propref{approxubymarkovchain} below.

 In the inequality \eqref{M2minusM1}, we need $\log_\eps T<2$ for all $\eps\ll1$ so that the above construction makes sense with $M_2(\eps)\geq M_1(\eps,T)$, and this prevents us from considering those $T$ of order $O(\eps^2)$.
 From \propref{varbound}, we already know that, if $T$ is chosen so that $\log (1+2\eps^{-2}T)\ll \log \eps^{-1}$, the random noise plays no role in the short interval $[0,T]$, and we have $u_{\eps,a}(T,x)\to a$ as $\eps\to0$.
 Therefore, those small $T$ can be treated separately without constructing the Markov chain.
 To unify the notations, we use the following conventions: